 One of the most pervasive myths is that size, hardness, and activity of a penis is all that matters.
 Men are just their penises, and nothing more.
 Well, feel free to forget this myth, because women sure get tired of penises being the only focus.
 Another assumption is automatic functioning, implying

 that a male’s penis should spring into action at any time.

 Bernie Zilbergeld, a clinical psychologist and author, once wrote, “a man showing up at a sexual event without a rock-hard penis is as inappropriate as a carpenter showing up for work without his hammer and tape measure.”

-All these expectations put pressure on a man and ultimately leads to feelings of inadequacy.
+All these expectations put pressure on a man, and ultimately lead to his feelings of inadequacy.

 Myth 7: If Your Penis Isn’t Up to Snuff, We Have a Pill That Will Take Care of Everything

-Yes, that is what the Viagra drug provides, but that is all it provides.
-This sexual medication does not heal relationship issues.
+That is what the Viagra drug provides, but that is all it provides.
+This medication does not heal relationship issues.
 It does not make the sexual experience better.
-Viagra won’t make you want to make love, be close or love who you are or who you are with.
+Viagra won’t make you want to make love or feel closer to your partner.
+It won’t magically make you love who you are, or who you are with.

 Myth 8: Sex Equals Intercourse

 Sex is often synonymous with intercourse.
 Books on the subject, erotic materials, and educational classes all treat them as one.

 Sex is defined as kissing, caressing, teasing, and manual or oral stimulation of the genitals.
 Somehow these are always a preliminary to the penis in the vagina.
 The opportunity is missed to enjoy the touch and excitement of sex itself as one of the biggest joys in our lives.